ticketbis/grails-nestedset/README.md

 ```

 ##### Unit tests
 Nestedset plugin protects lft, rft and depth properties from manual modification.
-Since executeUpdates are not supported for unit testing, addNode doesn't work so in order to bypass nestedset protection
+Since executeUpdates are not supported for unit testing, addNode doesn't work, so in order to bypass nestedset protection
-so you can do the following:
+you can do the following:
 ```groovy
 Category category = new Categoria(name: 'Category 1')
 category.nestedsetMutable = true